Deen-q/AWS_DynamoDB_Lambda_Tutorial/README.md

 ## Introduction

 Even the dashboard for AWS (Amazon Web Services) can be daunting, let alone the documentation!
 Here, I decided to create a resource for juniors such as myself to help make life a little easier when making requests to a DynamoDB table.
 Note that we will be using IAM roles to grant your AWS resources the necessary permissions to access other AWS services securely.
 This approach eliminates the need to store AWS access keys directly in your application environment, reducing the risk of compromising your keys.
-This tutorial will show you how to, in chronological order:
+In chronological order this tutorial will show you how to:

 ```markdown
 1) Set up a DynamoDB table.